 Appointed members and support staff to teams working under advised agencies and other organizations with synergistic goals:

 As a member of the CWGA and the CWGA’s Targeted Grazing Committee, Member Bush spear-headed an action team to liaise with that committee to develop several work products focused on prescribed grazing for fuels reduction.
 In early 2023 the action team completed an educational information sheet on Prescribed Herbivory to be shared with CAL FIRE, and potentially addended to the 2021 CAL FIRE Fuels Reduction Guidance (CAL FIRE 2021) or incorporated into future versions of this guidance.
 The RMAC awaits the Board and CAL FIRE’s direction for next steps in publication and dissemination of this information.
-This action team will also conduct a comprehensive update of the 2015 Prescribed Herbivory white paper (RMAC 2015), and concurrently develop a stand-alone Technical Guide on Prescribed Herbivory in California, and expects to have drafts ready for review in early to mid-2024.
+This action team will also conduct a comprehensive update of the 2015 Prescribed Herbivory white paper (RMAC 2015), and concurrently develop a stand-alone Technical Guide on Prescribed Herbivory in California, and expects to have drafts ready for review mid-2024.
 Members Paul Starrs, Dr. Stephanie Larson, and Joel Kramer will also contribute to these efforts.

 Board staff Dr. Wolf joined the Natural Working Lands (NWL) Science Team under the CNRA in 2022 and has continued to work with and provide input to the team for integration of range-related resource issues into climate-smart strategies.
 Members of this team work to inform and review modeling and analyses for natural and working lands, advise state agencies on implementation strategies and standardized accounting, and provide recommendations on addressing barriers to efficient implementation of climate action in natural and working lands.
 Dr. Wolf also attends the related NWL Executive Advisory Committee (EAC)—a committee developed to support the implementation of AB 1757—and presented to this committee at a public meeting in 2022 to provide information and guidance on range resource needs and concerns in California.
 In collaboration with the Air Resources Board and Department of Food and Agriculture, the NWL EAC will produce recommendations for nature-based climate solutions that reduce greenhouse gas emissions to support state goals to achieve carbon neutrality and foster climate adaptation and resilience by January 1, 2024.